 Absentee ballots are easy, any Florida resident has the ability to apply for one and vote by mail.
 This is conducted before election day, and you may return the ballot either by mail or in person.
 This way of voting should be used when you are unable to be present at the polls.

-Find your state’s requirements here.
+Find your state’s requirements.
 To register to vote in Florida, you must fill out a new registration form online at RegisterToVoteFlorida.gov, by mail or in person.
 If you prefer to fill out the form in person, there are more places than you think to grab one.
 It’s available for download or available at any County Supervisor of Elections (Palm Beach County for FAU), any local library, or any entity authorized by the Florida Fish and Wildlife Conservation Commission to issue fishing, hunting, or trapping permits.

 An absentee ballot, or a “vote by mail” ballot is an option for those who aren’t or don’t want to register to vote in Tampa.
 The vote by mail ballot allows voters to receive their ballot by mail instead of having to go to the polls and vote in person.
 There is a deadline to request an absentee ballot, so this is an option for anyone looking to take care of their vote ahead of time.

 The deadline to request a ballot be mailed to you is no later than 5 pm on the 6th day before the election, and the ballot must be received back no later than 7 pm on Election day, or else the vote won’t count!
 We did hear of many college students whose absentee ballots did not get counted in the last Presidential election.
 We do not recommend waiting too long to request an absentee ballot and mail it back.
-Absentee ballots can be requested on the county Supervisor of Elections website, in writing, by telephone, or in person to the Supervisor of Elections.
+Absentee ballots can be requested on the county Supervisor of Elections website, in writing, by telephone, or in-person to the Supervisor of Elections.

 Early voting is also an option for college students.
 USF makes it easy for students to engage in the early voting process.
 Early voting is accessible at the Yuengling Center This allows students to have a very convenient place to vote.
-Many counties open up early voting locations so if your student will be home during this period of time, they can cast their vote there.
+Many counties open up early voting locations so if your students will be home during this period of time, they can cast their votes there.
 For students registered in Hillsborough County, there are several early voting sites.
 You also have the ability to view your precinct information below.
 Through voter resources, here are links that will take you to your particular county and from there, it will provide you with all the information you need regarding voting in your area.